Preaching the Passion in 14th-century Bohemia: The rhetoric of Good Friday sermons

 Research Area 2 – Norms and Transgressions

-Contact: olga.kalashnikova(@)cefres.cz
+Contact: Kalashnikova_Olga[@]phd.ceu.edu

-Methodologically, in order to achieve these results, my PhD project adopts a comparative perspective to trace and classify religious, moral, and rhetorical ‘norms’ typical for celebrating the Good Friday, which was undoubtedly a paramount day of the liturgical calendar.
+Methodologically, in order to achieve these goals, my PhD project adopts a comparative perspective to trace and classify religious, moral, and rhetorical ‘norms’ typical for celebrating the Good Friday, which was undoubtedly a paramount day of the liturgical calendar.
 It also highlights the unusual features of preaching for the day in the light of the Passion piety in late-medieval Bohemia, a dynamic and widespread phenomenon which the scholarship has predominantly considered through the teleological lenses of the Bohemian ‘Reformation’ and subsequent Hussite movement.
 Hence, instead of studying fourteenth-century Bohemian preachers in relation to Jan Hus and his followers, my project considers their legacy from a new angle, mainly as religious mediators, able to select, systematize, and transmit religious and moral knowledge to a vast audience.
-In particular, methods of composing their sermons (the choice of literary and theological commonplaces as well as pastoral and social messages) will be thoroughly studied and compared to the practices of other medieval preachers active outside Bohemia.
-In doing so, my dissertation adopts an interdisciplinary approach, following methods of performance studies, literary criticism, quantitative, exegetical, and liturgical research.
+In particular, methods of composing their sermons (the choice of literary and theological commonplaces as well as pastoral and social messages) are thoroughly studied and compared to the practices of acclaimed medieval preachers active outside Bohemia.
+In doing so, my dissertation adopts an interdisciplinary approach, following methods of history of emotions, performance studies, literary criticism, exegetical, and liturgical research.

 CV